Top 5 IT Terms Every SME Should Know

 E-invoicing is a system wherein all invoices are collected into a central location and made accessible to parties on both the sides of a transaction.
 It automates many of the intermediary invoicing processes between a vendor and customer which reduces the effort required of your accounts payable department.
 It also saves money you would spend on administrating paper invoicing.

 4. Customer Resource Management (CRM)

-CRM solutions are developed to take away a lot of pressure off your sales and marketing teams by managing interactions with clients and potential customers.
+CRM solutions are developed to streamline sales and marketing team interactions with clients and potential customers.
 CRM has been in the market for more than a decade now.
-It centralizes your data of each customer and automates certain processes according to individual need.
+It also centralizes your data of each customer and automates certain processes according to individual need.
 Also it reduces the errors that can ruin a relationship at a scale far beyond the normal capabilities of a small business sales force.